 Get Fitness Advice

-How much exercise do you need?
-What exercises should you do?
+How much exercise do you need, and what kind should you do?
 When it comes to MS, there's no one-size-fits-all answer.
 Your symptoms, treatment, and lifestyle will help determine your exercise plan.
-Get expert advice about what is right for you:
+Get expert advice about what's right for you:

 Talk to your doctor.
 Find out if there's anything you need to be careful about when you exercise.